 Petra Binkova (Czech Republic)

-Ministry of the Interior of the Czech Republic, appointed member of the Committee for the Rights of the Child at the Governmental Council for Human Rights/ Government’s Office
+Worked for the Ministry of the Interior of the Czech Republic, as member of the Committee for the Rights of the Child at the Governmental Council for Human Rights/ Government’s Office.

-Profile: Petra Binkova works as an expert in the Crime Prevention Department.
+Profile: Petra Binkova is an expert in crime prevention.
 She focuses on prevention of violence on children, coordination of the search for missing children and international collaboration related to human rights and crime prevention.

 Carole Bird (Canada)